1. Plan a visit to Bearizona

 107 N Grand Canyon Blvd, , 86046

 Lighter and fluffier than traditional pie, you may just have to try out more than one slice!
 So pick your favorite flavor (or mix and match between 2) and an espresso drink from the Giddy Up and Go bar and soak up all the action downtown from the humongous windows.
-It's the perfect relaxing vacation activity after a long day at the canyon!
+A slice of old fashioned pie is the perfect comforting treat after an exhausting day at the canyon!

 7. Attend the Second Saturday Art Walk